-Andrew (Joint Vice Chair) is a management/strategy consultant in the sports, media and entertainment industries.
+Andrew is a management/strategy consultant in the sports, media and entertainment industries.
 A fully qualified solicitor, Andrew left the City for the world of sports business.
-He has been a local authority (Brent) governor and Chairman since 2009 and works with a number of schools in Brent on effective governance, strategy and leadership.
+He been a local authority (Brent) governor since 2009 and was appointed the Chair of Governors at JFS in 2019.
+He works with a number of schools in Brent on effective governance, strategy and leadership.

 Rabbi Daniel Epstein